 There is an automobile mechanic on the South Rim, but only for minor repairs.
 Most likely the car will have to be towed to Flagstaff or Williams, AZ .

 Distances are deceiving in this part of the country.
 It may look like you can visit three parks in one day, but reality is often different.

 Keep your gas tank full.
 The next gas station may be quite a distance down the road.

-Carry water in your car, particularly during summer months.
+Carry several gallons of water in your car, particularly during summer months.